hashicorp/consul/website/source/docs/guides/production-acls.html.md

 deployment](/advanced/day-1-operations/deployment-guide) of a Consul (version 1.4.0 or newer) datacenter.
-Specifically, you should have already installed all agents and configured initial service definitions, but you should not yet rely on Consul for any service discovery or service configuration operations.  ## Bootstrap the ACL System
+Specifically, you should have already installed all agents and configured initial service definitions, but you should not yet rely on Consul for any service discovery or service configuration operations.

+## Bootstrap the ACL System

-You will bootstrap the ACL system in two steps enable ACLs and create the bootstrap token.  ### Enable ACLs on the Agents
+You will bootstrap the ACL system in two steps, enable ACLs and create the bootstrap token.

+### Enable ACLs on the Agents

 To enable ACLs, add the following [ACL parameters](https://www.consul.io/docs/agent/options.html#configuration-key-reference) to the agent's configuration file and then restart the Consul service.
-If you want to reduce Consul client restarts, you can enable the ACLs when you apply the token.
+If you want to reduce Consul client restarts, you can enable the ACLs on them when you apply the token.

 ```
 # agent.hcl